Kingsford-Group/ribomap/README.md

 Please connect the parameter flags and the parameters with `=` (no space in between).

-### Run Ribomap without transcript abundance estimation
+### Run Ribomap by providing the transcript abundance estimation file
 Ribomap supports transcript abundance estimation files from [*Sailfish*](http://www.cs.cmu.edu/~ckingsf/software/sailfish/), [*Cufflinks*](http://cufflinks.cbcb.umd.edu/index.html) and [*eXpress*](http://bio.math.berkeley.edu/eXpress/overview.html).
 Mapping the ribosome footprint can be performed providing any of the three transcript abundance esitmation files listed above.

 Under the `src` directory, run: